contentful/contentful-mcp-server/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for local development setup and contribution guidelines.

+## 📦 Releases

+This project uses [Nx Release](https://nx.dev/features/manage-releases) for automated versioning and publishing.
+Releases are automatically generated based on [Conventional Commits](https://www.conventionalcommits.org/).
+See [Contributing Guide](CONTRIBUTING.md) for more information on release process.

 ## 📚 Documentation